How Does Credit Scoring Work?

 Use a “Credit Builder” credit card

 You could boost your credit score with a credit builder card.
 These cards are designed for people who have poor credit scores that want to improve their financial circumstances.
 They work like any other credit card does.
 You can use them to borrow money to pay for goods and services, however there is an agreed limit.
-Provided you use them carefully by spending below your limit and applying off your balance in full, credit builder cards should help you improve your credit score.
+Provided you use them carefully by spending below your limit and paying off your balance in full, credit builder cards should help you improve your credit score.

 Ready to enquire?